AbdielCortes/FBU-App/README.md

 - **Story:** Allows artists to display and sell their work.
 Allows art enthusiasts to view and purchase art.
 - **Market:** Visual artists (painters, sculptors, digital artists, photographers, etc..) and art enthusiasts.
 - **Habit:** The app would really benefit from users creating a habit of using the app daily like and interacting with other users.
-- **Scope:** The main part of this app would be for users to be able to see the posts from the users that they follow, this can be done with a table view.
-For the user's profile I want their post to show up in a collection view in a similar way to Instagram.
-The buy and sell feature would be complicated to implement, the final app should at least allow the user to select between posting a regular post or posting a sell post.
+- **Scope:** The main part of this app would be for users to be able to see the posts from the users that they follow in their home feed.
+For the user's profile it should show their username, profile picture, contact information and a button to follow the account.
+When posting the user can select between making a regular post and a sell post.
+Regular posts show the username, profile picture, an image, a caption, when the post was created, and if the user wants it, it shows the location where the post was created.
+A sell post will show everything in a regular post, but it will also show the user's contact information, the items price, shipping cost, and where its shipping from.

 ## Product Spec
 ### 1. User Stories (Required and Optional)